A Realistic Retelling of Journey to the West?

 He wields the vajra in the right hand and from his left shoulder hangs the Khatvanga [staff] with a flowing banner, like a sacred thread.
 He carries in his left hand the kapala [skull cap] full of blood.
 His necklace is beautified by a chain of half-a-hundred severed heads.
 His face is slightly distorted with bare fangs and blood-shot eyes.
 His brown hair rises upwards and forms into a crown which bears the effigy of Aksobhya.
 He wears a kundala [ear decoration] and is decked in ornaments of bones.
 His head is beautified by five skulls (Donaldson, 2001, p.
 221).

 While this doesn’t get us any closer to what the original circlet looked like, this statue adds to the mutability of the fillet imagery.
 The Hevajra Tantra is vague in its description, and so it is no surprise that so many variations have appeared over the centuries.
 The original sanskrit text uses the word cakri (circle) to refer to the band (Farrow & Menon, 2001, pp. 61-62).
-This might explain the simple type three fillet worn by Monkey in the Eastern Thousand Buddha Cave two painting (fig. 2).
+This might explain the simple type three fillet worn by Monkey in the Eastern Thousand Buddha Cave no. two painting (fig. 2).

 Update: 08-16-20

-I have written an article suggesting an origin for the type one headband, or as I now call it, the “curlicue headband”.
+I have written an article suggesting an origin for the type one headband, or as I now call it, the “curlicue headband.”

 Sun Wukong’s Curlicue-Style Headband